dlenski/lexeme/README.md

                         it will show you all the remaining possible words when there are fewer than 100
   -t, --timer           Show time taken after every guess.
+  -D, --strip-diacritics
+                        EXPERIMENTAL: Strip diacritics from words (should
+                        allow playing with Spanish/French wordlists)
 ```

 ## Screenshots